Plus, you get to say that you have an “investment portfolio.” Isn’t that nice?

 Are Robo-Advisors Safe?
 Can They Lose Money?

-Any time you make an investment, you can lose money.
+Whether we searching for stocks, or looking for something to empty our bitcoin and crypto wallets into, it is important to remember that any time you make an investment, you can lose money.
 That’s just a fact.

 But all of the robo-advisors listed here — or the brokerages or parent companies that deal with clients’ money — are members of the Canadian Investor Protection Fund (CIPF), which protects investors if the robo becomes insolvent.
 According to its site, the CIPF covers, in general: